acquitelol/elle/DOCS.md

 Elle has a moderately complicated allocator system.
 Here's how it works:

 - By default:
-  - garbage collection
+  - arena allocation using ArenaAllocator.
-- Using the `--nogc` flag at compilation:
+- Using the `--gc` flag at compilation:
-  - arena-based allocation
+  - garbage collection based allocation (WIP, requires static variables to be accessible as roots which hasn't been implemented yet)

 #### **Changing the allocator:**